tejasr9/distributed-web-crawler/README.md

+project created as a part of understanding backend systems
 # Distributed Web Crawler & Mini Search Engine

 A Python-based multi-threaded web crawler that collects URLs from websites and stores them in a SQLite database.